1984 Summer Olympics boycott: Alternative events

 The Soviets organized the Friendship Games, a full-scale multi-sport event held from July to September, 1984, for boycotting countries.
 The Games were contested in 22 Olympic disciplines (all except association football and synchronized swimming), and in non-Olympic table tennis, tennis, and sambo wrestling.
 The Soviet Union dominated the medal table, winning 126 gold and 282 total medals.
 General Secretary Chernenko failed to appear at the closing ceremony of the Friendship Games, held in Moscow.
 Commentators took the absence as a sign of Chernenko's failing health.

-In 2007, Polish President Lech Kaczynski signed into law a qualified sports bill affecting 57 Polish athletes who had received medals at the 1984 Friendship Games.
-With passage of this law, those 57 athletes then became eligible to receive pension benefits equivalent to those already received by Polish athletes who had won medals at past Olympic Games which Poland had attended.
+In 2007, Polish President Lech Kaczyński signed into law a qualified sports bill affecting 57 Polish athletes who received medals at the 1984 Friendship Games.
+With passage of this law, those 57 athletes then became eligible to receive pension benefits equivalent to those already received by Polish athletes who won medals at past Olympic Games which Poland attended.
 Prior to the law's passage, athletes who were selected to attend the 1984 Games in Los Angeles but were not able to owing to the Polish boycottwho then went on to win medals at the Friendship Gameswere ineligible to receive pension benefits.